 A code repository that helps you do this is essential.
-CVS has such capabilities.
+CVS, for example, has such capabilities.
 You can run (and must pass) all the tests against the code base before you commit, so that when you do, you know that nothing is broken.

-Since tasks are small, integration is more likely to be successful and when not, the problems more likely to be manageable than when you do "big bang" integration.
+- This is another job that requires discipline.
+The coach must be vigilant. - Since tasks are small, integration is more likely to be successful.
+When not successful, the problems more likely to be manageable than when you do "big bang" integration.
 You also learn earlier when you have a problem if you integrate frequently.
-But if you can't make all the tests pass, you can't commit the code.

-- This is another job that requires discipline.
-The coach will be vigilant. - Each pair of programmers may be integrating a task every day or so (more frequently in some teams).
+But if you can't make all the tests pass, you can't commit the code. - Each pair of programmers may be integrating a task every day or so (more frequently in some teams).
 This implies discipline with respect to maintenance of the code base.
 An integration machine on which all integration tasks are carried out can help here. - To emphasize: when you integrate, all the unit tests must pass.
 Not just the tests for this feature, all the tests.
 This implies, of course, that the tests are in the repository along with everything else and thus are accessible to everyone. - You also need to run the acceptance tests.
-Those for the story just built must pass, of course, but you need a plan for what happens when a new story being integrated makes an acceptance test that was passing now fail.
-In many teams this is a show-stopper and all work halts until the situation is resolved. - You may actually need two repositories for code.
+Those for the story just built must pass, of course, but you need a policy for what happens when a new story being integrated makes an acceptance test that was passing now fail.
+In many teams this is a show-stopper and all work halts until the situation is resolved. - You may actually need two (or more) repositories for code.
 One contains the committed code against which all tests pass.
-The other contains work in progress and is put in a centralized place only to assure that backups get done and nothing gets lost if a machine crashes or is stolen. - When you think you have finished a task, but nothing you do makes it integrate correctly, warn the tracker that there may be delays.
+The other contains work in progress and is put in a centralized place only to assure that backups get done and nothing gets lost if a machine crashes or is stolen.

+• When you think you have finished a task, but nothing you do makes it integrate correctly, warn the tracker that there may be delays.